Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 5. Save the Form with the name frmEmployees.

-8. Copy the following VBA code and Paste them into the VBA Module of the Form.
+8. Copy the following VBA code and paste it into the VBA Module of the Form.

 Public Function GetFirstName(ByVal EmpID As Integer) As String